Iggy Azalea Flaunts Her Insane Figure In Sports Bra & Leggings In Latest Instagram Snap

 #ad So look at this you guys!
 The flat tummy bundle by @flattummyco is definitely helping to keep my weight from fluctuating.
 Stress affects my body in various ways (weight included????) but I feel tight, toned & fab with their new Chocolate Shakes ????????It’s Black Friday so check them out for up to 30% off today!

-As Digital Music Newshas reported, Azalea has recently signed a new $2.7 million deal with Empire after leaving her label, the UMG-owned Island Records.
+As Digital Music News has reported, Azalea has recently signed a new $2.7 million deal with Empire after leaving her label, the UMG-owned Island Records.
 Her exit was no surprise, given that the Aussie hip-hop artist desperately wanted out of her contract, the report continued.

 “I’m officially unsigned!!!!
 Wild you spend so long trying to get IN a record deal… never thought I’d be so elated to be OUT of one. now I’m free to release whatever kinda music I like, whenever I’d like woooo!” she wrote on social media two week ago, as quoted in the Digital Music News report.